FAQs

 Since the Kickstarter we’ve simplified licensing: there’s no longer any need to manually activate/deactivate licenses on specific PCs, and you’re allowed to install Split3r on more than two computers under one license.

-Install on multiple computers : You can install Split3r on several PCs, several OS under one license (Windows now, Linux, and macOS will be supported).
+Install on multiple computers : You can install Split3r on several PCs, several OS under one license (Windows , Linux, and macOS ).

 One active PC per license : At any time, only one computer may be active on that license.